lumi-a/masters-thesis/thesis.typ

 However, if we now tried to implement @algorithm-local-search-bin-packing by searching on the space of python-code instead of the space $ℝ^10$, we will have trouble defining the $Mutation$-function, which is meant to return a mutated variant of our current solution.
 Defining $Mutation$ by throwing noise onto the python-code (e.g. randomly change or swap characters) like we did for $ℝ^10$ would lead to most mutated programs failing to compile.
 One can try circumventing this by not interpreting python-code as a sequence of characters, but as a composition-tree of basic computational functions, an approach known as _Genetic Programming_ @genetic0 @genetic2 @genetic1.

 Instead of Genetic Programming, we will follow the approach of @romera2024mathematical[p:] called *FunSearch*.
 Instead of mutating python-code by randomly changing characters, this approach mutates python-code by querying a large language model (LLM).
 An example for such a query is shown in @example-prompt, and an example-response in @example-response.
 The advantage of this method is that we retain both interpretable structure, and python-code that compiles most of the time.
 Furthermore (though this was not done in the shown examples), the python-code can be generalised on some sets of parameters.
 For instance, the `get_items` functions could accept an integer-parameter that tells the function the maximum allowed size of the list.
 Our evaluation-function $Score$ then rejects lists exceeding that length, and we may mathematically analyse the asymptotic behaviour of the function for large list-lengths after the fact.

-#TODO[Describe FunSearch more.
-Concurrency, multiple programs in a prompt, islands, potential merging (though it didnt matter), favouring shorter programs in the prompt]

 #figure(
   align(left, box(stroke: 0.1em + gray, radius: 0.5em, inset: 1em, text(font: font-monospace, size: 0.75em)[I'm trying to find instances of the bin-packing problem where, if the input is shuffled, the best-fit online-heuristic performs poorly in expectation.
 All bins have capacity 1.0.